 1° 16' 60S Long 116° 49' 60E Balikpapan is located on the southeast coast of Borneo.
+Borders Balikpapan Harbor to the west.
 To the east is Manggar and Sepiinggang.
+Prewar and during the Pacific war part of the Netherlands East Indies (NEI).
+Today located in East Kalimantan Province on Borneo in Indonesia.

-Prewar, oil fields and an oil refinery were built at this location.
 During the middle of December 1941, USN Patrol Wing 10 briefly operated from Balikpapan after retreating from Cavite.
-On January 22, 1942 occupied by the Japanese for the oil fields and refinery.
+On January 22, 1942 the Japanese occupied Balikpapan to seize the oil fields and refineries and harbor area.

 Allied missions against Balikpapan

-On July 1, 1945 U. S. Navy (USN) warships made an amphibious landing, codenamed "Operation Oboe Two" a few miles north of Balikpapan landing the Australian Army 7th Division, composed of the 18th, 21st and 25th Infantry Brigades with support troops.
+On July 1, 1945 "Operation Oboe Two" the U. S. Navy (USN) conducted an amphibious landing of the Australian Army 7th Division, composed of the 18th, 21st and 25th Infantry Brigades with support troops a few miles north of Balikpapan and liberated the area.

 Roc Nicholas adds: